27 Amazing Facts You Never Knew About Cruise Ships

-In order for there to be ample room for their construction, cruise ship staterooms are built in an off-site facility and then transported to the shipyard and added to the ship after its construction.
+In order for there to be ample room for their construction, cruise ship staterooms are built in an off-site facility and then transported to the shipyard and added to the ship later.
 In fact, more often than not, both the ship and the cabins are built by separate companies, according to gCaptain.

 Some cruise ships spend more than 100 days at sea.

 A number of cruise lines now offer multi-month cruises—including the Ultimate World Cruise by Viking Ocean Cruises, which promises to take guests to 59 countries in approximately 245 days.
 And if you'd like to go, you better be saving your cash.
 The adventure costs a cool $100,000.